CCMS-UCSD/MassIVEDocumentation/docs/quant/submit_quant_0_submit_quant.md

-#### Submit reanalysis for quantification and/or statistical analysis result

 After you've successfully reanalyzed **public data** from MassIVE, share your findings with the community by attaching your results (**quantification and statistical analysis result**) back to the dataset.